YohananTzeviyah/LibreMaple-Client/README.md

 | Networking        | [Asio](http://think-async.com/) (standalone; no Boost)     | Boost               | -              | Yes              | No            |
 | Config            | [cpptoml](https://github.com/skystrife/cpptoml)            | MIT                 | -              | Yes              | No            |
 | General           | [Boost](https://www.boost.org/) (Bimap, Container)         | Boost               | -              | Yes              | No            |

-\*NoLifeNx does not provide a license, but it is used for NoLifeStory (AGPL v3), so it must be compatible with the AGPL v3 (likely BSD 3-Clause like nx-rs, or even AGPL v3 itself).